Roopesh: Tactics they had to overthrow Government

 As Roopesh and other Maoist leaders want to overthrow the government of India, they had certain tactics to help give them progress that would ultimately give them more support from other citizens in India.
 As Roopesh and other Maoist leaders wanted to keep control of things, they had several cases of them blowing up schools and transportation systems just to keep a certain population of India under their power.
 They would block this population within their state where they had the most power, where they would educate them and teach them their ways.
 The kids would grow up thinking with similar minds and thoughts of people in the Communist Party of India (Maoism).

-The Maoists were blamed for sabotaging a crowded trained with 100 passenger killed when it was derailed, in West Bengal in 2013.
+The Maoists were blamed for sabotaging a crowded train with 100 passenger killed when it was derailed, in West Bengal in 2013.
 Another movement that they had in 2013 was when they attacked another passenger train, killing three people in Bihar.
-In 2010, the Maoist rebels killed at least 75 policeman in Dantewada district of Chhattisgarh.
+In 2010, the Maoist rebels killed at least 75 policeman in Dantewada district, Chhattisgarh.
 Not only are they destroying trains and killing police officers, but are also attacking schools, hundreds of them, and other infrastructures to show people that they are dangerous and will do anything to get what they want This is why the Pro-Maoist leaders and people that are involved are looked at as terrorist by the Indian Government, but are gaining a lot of attention by committing these terrible crimes.

 When Roopesh was active and was one of the main leaders in his movement's, he had a large force of Pro-Maoists behind him for support.
 There were up to around 40,000 Maoist rebels who would be armed with AK-47 machine guns or light machine-guns, that the people either stole from police headquarters or bought from dealers in Nepal.
 It was not just grown men involved with holding these weapons as a scare.
 Just like Roopesh and his wife were involved with the pro-maoist movements, women and children also participated in trying to acquire these weapons.